JoanMeCa/JoanMeCa/README.md

 I'm Joan Menéndez Calafell, but you knew that already didn't you?
 Well then, allow me to introduce myself nonetheless...

+☠️ Myself ☠️

+Before going into my life and such, you should know a thing or two about me...

+    --- GENERAL INFORMATION ---
+    * Born in Mallorca, always lived there.
+    * Spanish speaker since birth.
+    * Extreme love for skeletons.
+    * My only drug is food, literally, never smoked nor drinked.

+    --- USEFUL INFORMATION ---
+    * Able to speak spanish and english, with the same rate of error as an english man.
+    * Introvert, what a surprise, but not enough to not talk to anyone.
+    * Broken humor, with no chance of repair.

 🧠 My knowledge 🧠

 I've worked with multiple engines and languages, such as: